rjvdw/advent-of-code/2018/README.md

 ## To Do

 * For part 2 of day 2, it might be more efficient to construct a binary search tree.
+* The solution for day 7 has quite some duplication.

 [workflows-CI-badge]: https://github.com/rjvdw/advent-of-code/workflows/CI%202018/badge.svg